imjihuan/fuego/docs/rst_src/criteria.json.rst

 ================

 The ``criteria.json`` file is used to specify the criteria used to determine whether a test has passed or failed.

-For the purpose of this explanation, I'll group tests into roughly 3
-groups:

- * Simple Functional tests
- * Complex Functional tests
- * Benchmarks

-I'll come back to these definitions in a moment.

-The ``criteria.json`` file contains data that allows Fuego to interpret the test results, and indicate overall PASS or FAIL status for a test.
+The data and directives in a ``criteria.json`` file (referred to as the criteria data) allow Fuego to interpret test results and indicate ultimate success or failure of a test.

-For functional tests, this includes things like counting the number of test_cases in the test that had "PASS" or "FAIL" status, as well as ignoring some specific test results.

-For benchmark tests, this includes specifying threshold values for measurements taken by the benchmark, as well as operations (e.g. 'less than' or 'greater than'), to use to determine if a specific measure passed or failed.

-Fuego uses the results of the test along with the criteria, to determine the final result of the test.
+A test usually produces a number of individual testcase results or measurement values from the execution of the test.
+For functional tests, the criteria data can include the number of testcases in the test that must "PASS" or that may be allowed to "FAIL".
+Or the criteria data can indicate specific testcase results that should be ignored.
+For benchmark tests, the criteria data includes threshold values for measurements taken by the benchmark, as well as operations (e.g. 'less than' or 'greater than'), to use to determine if the value of a measurement should be interpreted as a "PASS" or a "FAIL".
+Fuego uses the results of the test along with the criteria data, to determine the final top-level result of the test.

 If no criteria.json file is provided, then a default is constructed based on the test results, consisting of the following: